bingeli1212/nitrile-preview/doc/DOC-tex-context.md

 for output in many languages including western European, eastern European, Arabic-script,
 Chinese, Japanese, and Korean.
-It also allows the user to use different TeX engines like pdfTeX, XeTeX, and LuaTeX without changing the user interface.
+It also allows the user to use different TeX engines like PdfTEX, XeTeX, and LuaTeX without changing the user interface.

 As its native drawing engine, ConTeXt integrates a superset of MetaPost called